22940dev/hugo-frameview/content/likes.md

 > Focus is a matter of deciding what not to do.

 > The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.

+> Sometimes our tools do what we tell them to.
+Other times, we adapt ourselves to our tools’ requirements.

 > Are you moving one step in 20 directions or 20 steps in one direction?